stevdza-san/To-Do-App-Kotlin/README.md

-# To-Do App Developet in Kotlin for the purpose of an online course
+# To-Do App Developed in Kotlin for the purpose of an online course